‘Red Tail’ Pilot Shares Experience of Two Wars

 |0

-This work, ‘Red Tail’ Pilot Shares Experience of Two Wars [Image 1 of 3], by PO2 Aiyana Paschal, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, ‘Red Tail’ Pilot Shares Experience of Two Wars, by PO2 Jerome Johnson and PO2 Aiyana Paschal, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 ‘Red Tail’ Pilot Shares Experience of Two Wars